AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 To execute the program just run the file.
 It contains `if __name__ == "__main__"` idiom, so the program will be executed when you run the file.
 When you run the file, n number (currently 5) of threads will be created.
 Each of this thread will execute function named process, that simulates a process.
 The function process contains bakery algorithm implementation along side with execution of critical section.
 The threads are created and executed in a loop.
 Default number of runs is set to 10.

 ### What is Bakery Algorithm?
-Bakery algorithm is a algorthm that provides software solution for the problem of critical section.
+Bakery algorithm is a algorthm that provides software solution for the problem of mutual exclusion.
 It is more suitable for larger number of processes (threads) compared to the Peterson algorithm.
-In comparison to the Ticket algorithm it does not depend on atomic instruction.
+In comparison to the Ticket algorithm it does not depend on any instruction to be atomic.

 ### Implementation